 Stresa is around an hour by train from Milan.
 Prices start from €8.60 each way on the regional trains.
-If you would like a slightly quicker trip on a more luxurious train, this can be had on the Eurocity trains for €17.50 each way.
+If you would like a slightly quicker, more comfortable, trip on a more luxurious train, take the Eurocity trains for €18.90 each way.

 It contains a stunning palazzo that has seen visitors of the likes of Napoleon and Josephine over the years.
 Work first started on the building in 1630, and it has continued on and off ever since.
 In 2013 it was fully restored and is now open for visitors.

 Many of the rooms have been set up how they were at some time in the past.
 They showcase some lovely antique furniture and important artworks, and many other family heirlooms and treasures.
 The tour of the building starts on the top floor and works it’s way down.

-From the cool of the grotto you will emerge out into the gardens.
+From the cool of the grotto, you will emerge out into the Isola Bella gardens.
 If the house didn’t impress you, the gardens surely will.
-They are built over ten levels, with the centre piece being a stunning structure topped with a unicorn, the symbol of the Borromean family.
+They are built over ten levels, with the centrepiece being a stunning structure topped with a unicorn, the symbol of the Borromean family.

 Almost the entire shore of the island is dotted with restaurants and cafes overlooking the water.
 There are also many stands selling souvenirs and local crafts.
 Here is the place to grab some lunch and soak up the small island atmosphere before moving on to island three.

 This island is the largest of the three and was the first one to be settled.
 It is mostly covered by gardens containing interesting and rare plants from all over the world.
 There are also many different birds living on the island, including a few white peacocks and their more common cousins.